bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # mime field &lt;string&gt; of &lt;bes fixlet&gt; : string

 External fixlet authors can add custom fields to their Fixlets.
-This inspector returns the mime field labeled by &lt;string&lt; from the specified Fixlet.
+This inspector returns the mime field labeled by &lt;string&gt; from the specified Fixlet.

 # mime field of &lt;bes fixlet&gt; : mime field